 Air pressure is the weight of the atmosphere pressing down on Earth.
 We measure air pressure using a barometer.
 Have you ever climbed a mountain or visited an area at high altitude and found you get out of breath more easily?
 This is because air pressure decreases at higher altitudes.
 Have you been on a plane and felt discomfort in your ears?
 This is due to changes in air pressure.
-Changes in air pressure allow for lots of cool science experiments, here are some of our favourites.
+Changes in air pressure allow for lots of cool science experiments, here are some of our favourite air pressure experiments.

 Air Pressure Experiments